 While any of these perspectives may seem rational at any given time, the consequences can be nothing short of catastrophic.
 What’s most likely to happen when a hard-charging virtual team moves along, often at breakneck speed, without clear boundaries?
 Will team members just magically mesh, somehow sensing what each needs to do, forging needed connections and making smooth handoffs by osmosis?
 Will people somehow know when it’s time to jump in to give a colleague vital information or assistance so everyone’s jobs can get done faster?
 Almost definitely not!

-Here David and I explore some of the usual challenges virtual teams face when it comes to carving out clear boundaries, the challenges that emerge in the absence of such boundaries, and some possible remedies.
+Here we explore some of the usual challenges virtual teams face when it comes to carving out clear boundaries, the challenges that emerge in the absence of such boundaries, and some possible remedies.
 You can also jumpstart the creation of your own virtual team charter with this downloadable checklist of questions.

 - Project charters and team charters fulfill distinctly different needs.
 The Project Management Institute (PMI) defines a project charter fairly narrowly around the business case, authority, and other macro issues.
 Team operations, the internal setup of how the members will get their work done, is conspicuously absent from the project charter.
 A team charter (which some call bylaws or some other name), serves as a blueprint for a team, helping members see how they fit together, make decisions, signal the need for support, and share knowledge and processes.
 A blueprint is just as necessary for assembling a team as it is for constructing any building.